httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The hit Parameter

-"hit"'s value is a Boolean ({{Section 3.3.6 of STRUCTURED-FIELDS}}) that, when true, indicates that the request was satisfied by the cache; that is, it was not forwarded, and the response was obtained from the cache.
+"hit"'s value is a Boolean that, when true, indicates that the request was satisfied by the cache; that is, it was not forwarded, and the response was obtained from the cache.

 A response that was originally produced by the origin but was modified by the cache (for example, a 304 or 206 status code) is still considered a hit, as long as it did not go forward (e.g., for validation).